AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/cluster.md

     Changing the linkage method results in an automatic recalculation of the hierarchical clustering; a Compute button is provided for convenience.
 The result of this calculation is shown as a dendrogram in the same plot tab; the 4th plot shows the percentage contribution of the leading terms in the PCA to the distance data.
 Usually, 2-3 terms are sufficient to describe the distribution.

 * **Select number of clusters** for K-means clustering (scipy algorithm).
 The algorithm attempts to group the data points (e. g. as in the PCA plot) into the requested number of clusters based on Euclidian distances on a "whitened" data array (i. e. not the distance matrix).
-To whiten the data matrix the suite of values at each position (e. g. at each 2Q) are divided by its standard deviation; this reduces the scale of the PWDR & PDF observations to just numbers of standard deviations from zero.
+To whiten the data matrix the suite of values at each position (e. g. at each \(2\theta\)) are divided by its standard deviation; this reduces the scale of the PWDR & PDF observations to just numbers of standard deviations from zero.
 Use the Compute to repeat the K-means clustering; the start points are randomly selected and will sometimes yield different results.
 Cluster populations are shown in the GUI, clusters are colored to match the data point colors in the PCA plot.

     * **Select cluster to list members** – Shows a colored list of the data items that belong to the selected cluster.
     * **Select cluster member** (use mouse RB on item in displayed list) – Displays the PWDR (or PDF) data on the Powder Pattern plot tab for the selected item.

+<a name="Cluster-PlotSel"></a>
 * **Plot selection** – changes the displayed plots:
     * **All** – All four plots are shown
     * **Distances** – Only the distance matrix is shown